Paediatric Dermatologists London and Essex

 Acne

-With acne, there tends to be a ladder of treatment and the right one for your child will depend on their individual health and how severe their acne is.
-Initially they may be treated with prescription creams or a specific skincare routine.
-If the acne doesn’t respond to these, your child may be prescribed oral treatments such as antibiotics or roaccutane for more severe acne.
+A ladder of treatment is likely for acne, so the ideal one for your child will depend on their health and acne severity.
+Initially, their treatment may be with prescription creams or a specific skincare routine.
+If the acne doesn’t respond, doctors may prescribe oral medicines, such as antibiotics or Roaccutane, for more severe acne.

 Rashes

-With rashes, your child will most likely be advised to rest and take in plenty of fluids.
-Depending on the severity and cause, they may be prescribed antibiotics.
-If something more serious is suspected, we can refer them to inpatient care.
+The most likely advice for a child with rashes is to rest and drink plenty of fluids.
+Depending on the severity and cause, we may prescribe antibiotics.
+We can also refer them to inpatient care if we suspect something more serious.

 Moles and birthmarks